jamocko/Moon/training/index.md

 ---
 layout: training
-title: Notes on Material from Data Science Courses and Training
+title: Notes on Material from Data Science Courses
 excerpt: "A List of Notes from Data Science Classes"
 comments: false
 ---